cado-security/product-help/docs/cado/investigate/response-actions.md

 ### Permissions Required

 Each action requires specific AWS IAM permissions.
 The table below lists each action, its description, and the permissions needed.
-Ensure these permissions are added to your Cado role and that the role has the required scope to cover the resource you want to perform actions on.
+Ensure these permissions are added to your / Forensic Acquisition and Investigation role and that the role has the required scope to cover the resource you want to perform actions on.

 | Action                  | Description                                                                                                                                 | Required Permissions                               |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|